This remarkable and historic edition stands 15″ tall by 10″ wide and 3″ thick.

 The original folio edition is so rare that only 6 known copies exist today.
-You can view the original authentic very rare folio editon on our website by clicking here or the original small folio edition by clicking here.

 This first edition, first printing of the “standard” edition prepared by Dr. F. S. Paris of Sidney Sussex College, Cambridge and H. Therold, fellow of Magdalene was a remarkable and stunning achievement.